-Options for Consideration Action Required Indicative Resourcing &Timeframes Stakeholder Advocacy Group Work in partnership with Invite representatives to participate in a stakeholder group Managed within existing operational budgets. community, government and industry to determine achievable solutions to homelessness in Port Meet monthly to review opportunities, develop actions and review implementation Expected time frame to implement the stakeholder group : 3 months Stephens.
-Expected timeframe to determine and deliver actions: 6 months to 2 years Access to Council In partnership with Council would be required Amenities Council open facilities community sector organisations, a criteria to provide annual funding for this service.
+Options for Consideration Action Required Indicative Resourcing &Timeframes Stakeholder Advocacy Group Work in partnership with Invite representatives to participate in a stakeholder group Managed within existing operational budgets. community, government and industry to determine achievable solutions to homelessness in Port Meet monthly to review opportunities, develop actions and review implementation Expected time frame to implement the stakeholder group : 3 months Stephens. , , .
+Expected timeframe to determine and deliver actions: 6 months to 2 years Access to Council Amenities In partnership with Council would be required to provide annual funding Council open facilities community sector organisations, a criteria for this service.
 Additional outside regular usage to would be developed to maintenance of facilities be used by people experiencing primary, determine the most suitable facilities.
-This would may also be required. secondary and tertiary include: Based on one facility homelessness in amenity numbers opened once per week it is partnership with the community sector.
-Crime Prevention Through Environmental Design (CPTED) risk estimated this would cost \$20,000 per annum.
+This would may also be required. secondary and tertiary include: Based on one facility homelessness in amenity numbers opened once per week it is partnership with the Crime Prevention The second Free dealers and a least a least and a least estimated this would cost community sector.
+Through Environmental Design (CPTED) risk \$20,000 per annum.